What is Japanese knotweed?

 Japanese knotweed (Fallopia japonica) is a weed that spreads quickly.

-In winter the plant dies back to ground level but by early summer the bamboo-like stems emerge from deep underground to shoot to over 2m (7ft).
+In winter the plant dies back to ground level but by early summer the Bamboo-like stems emerge from deep underground to shoot to over 2m (7ft).

 If you think you have Japanese knotweed in your garden, please contact our Neighbourhood Services Team using the details on this page.